You're the expert on your dog, but are you the expert on his nutrition? Take this quiz to find out!

 Get The Answer to Question 13

-Food allergies are pretty rare; in 90% of cases, it's hypersensitivity to tick bites or an environmental allergen (like pollen, dust, etc.) that causes a dog's itching, not an ingredient.
+Food allergies are pretty rare; in 90% of cases, it's hypersensitivity to flea saliva or an environmental allergen (like pollen, dust, etc.) that causes a dog's itching, not an ingredient.

 14. What percentage of dogs are allergic to grains?